-NMFS has issued several regulatio to help prote sea turtles from entanglement in and impingement on Virginia pound ne lear (66 FR 3) 89, June 22 2001; 67 FR 41196; June 17, R 24997.
-Lay 5, 2004).
-Currently, all offshore pound 2002; 68 FR 41942, July 16, 2003; 6 te 5 below) must meet the definition of a leaders in Pound Net Re Area I modified pound net leade 6 through July 15.
-The modified leader has been found to rom urtle atex.
-Ons.
-Nearshore pound net leaders in Pound Net be effective in reducing se Let leaders in Pound Net Regulated Area II (see Figure 5 below) Regulated Area I d all po 2 inches (30.5 cm) stretched mesh and may not employ stringers must have mesh size ss that May be rough July 15 each year.
-A pound net leader is exempt from (50 CFR 223.206) from ts the definition of a modified pound net leader.
-In addition, there these me and reporting requirements in this fishery (50 CFR 223.206).
-Since the 2010 are monitor e state of Virginia has required modified pound net leaders (as defined by fishing season. federal regulation, east of the Chesapeake Bay Bridge year round, and in offshore leaders in Regulated Area I (also as defined by Federal regulations) from May 6 to July 31.
+NMFS has issued several regulations to help protect sea turtles from entanglement in and impingement on Virginia pound net gear (66 FR 33489, June 22 2001; 67 FR 41196; June 17, 2002; 68 FR 41942, July 16, 2003; 69 FR 24997, May 5, 2004).
+Currently, all offshore pound leaders in Pound Net Regulated Area I (see Figure 5 below) must meet the definition of a modified pound net leader from May 6 through July 15.
+The modified leader has been found to be effective in reducing sea turtle interactions as compared to the unmodified leader.
+Nearshore pound net leaders in Pound Net Regulated Area I and all pound net leaders in Pound Net Regulated Area II (see Figure 5 below) must have mesh size less than 12 inches (30.5 cm) stretched mesh and may not employ stringers (50 CFR 223.206) from May 6 through July 15 each year.
+A pound net leader is exempt from these measures only if it meets the definition of a modified pound net leader.
+In addition, there are monitoring and reporting requirements in this fishery (50 CFR 223.206).
+Since the 2010 fishing season, the state of Virginia has required modified pound net leaders (as defined by federal regulations) east of the Chesapeake Bay Bridge year round, and in offshore leaders in Regulated Area I (also as defined by Federal regulations) from May 6 to July 31.
 This is a 16 day extension of the federal regulations in this area.

-4.4.4.4 Sea Turtle Conserva on Requirem ts in the HMS Fishery
+4.4.4.4 Sea Turtle Conservation Requirements in the HMS Fishery

-NMFS completed the m mion on the FMP for the Atlantic HMS fisheries nt biologic. rk on 2004, and concluded that the Atlantic HMS fisheries, for swordfish, tuna, and s particularly the palagic lon ine sheries, were likely to jeopardize the continued existence of A was provided to avoid jeopardy to leatherback sea turtles as a leatherback sea tu s.
-An l e HM fisheries.
-Although the biological opinion did not conclude result of operation of es, the RPA is also expected to benefit this species by reducing jeopardy loggerhead mortalitie ractions with the gear.
-A number of requirements have been put in of the biological opinion and subsequent research.
-These include measures place as a rerelated to the fix ag gear, bait, disentanglement gear and training.
+NMFS SERO completed the most recent biological opinion on the FMP for the Atlantic HMS fisheries for swordfish, tuna, and shark on June 1, 2004, and concluded that the Atlantic HMS fisheries, particularly the pelagic longline fisheries, were likely to jeopardize the continued existence of leatherback sea turtles.
+An RPA was provided to avoid jeopardy to leatherback sea turtles as a result of operation of the HMS fisheries.
+Although the biological opinion did not conclude jeopardy for loggerhead sea turtles, the RPA is also expected to benefit this species by reducing mortalities resulting from interactions with the gear.
+A number of requirements have been put in place as a result of the biological opinion and subsequent research.
+These include measures related to the fishing gear, bait, disentanglement gear and training.
+Since 2004, bycatch estimates for both loggerheads and leatherbacks in pelagic longline gear have been well below the average prior to implementation of gear regulations under the RPA (Garrison and Stokes 2012).